lcary/django-eventbus/README.md

 At the highest-level, a `ModelEvent` features a `model` and a `message`, both of which are saved to the database after producing and consuming events, with an automatically generated identifier for the event.
+Additionally, a `type` field exists on the model describing the type of event ('create', 'delete', or 'update').

 Admin Dashboards
 ----------------